taln-ls2n/taln-ls2n.github.io/_posts/2023-06-20-accepted-article-BIONLP23.markdown

 - Oumaima El Khettari, Solen Quiniou, Samuel Chaffron.<br />
 *[**Building a Corpus for Biomedical Relation Extraction of Species Mentions**](https://arxiv.org/abs/2306.08403)*.

-The papers will be soon available in our [publications](/publications.html) page.
+The paper will be soon available in our [publications](/publications.html) page.